INDG course codes were formerly identified as NATI.

 This course examines the importance of traditional medicines to the health of Indigenous peoples of Canada.
 Special attention is given to traditional medicines that are harvested locally by Indigenous peoples in Ontario.
 The cultural and spiritual significance of these medicines will also be discussed.
 Prerequisite: minimum 18 University credits (lec 1, exp 2) cr 3

-INDG 3305 E - Aboriginal Languages: Expressions of peoplehood
+INDG 3305 E - Indigenous Languages: Expressions of Peoplehood

-This course explores the significance of First Nations languages in relation to the collective and individual identities of the people.
-The course considers the nature of the languages, various factors that have led to their erosion, and various revitalization strategies.
-Prereq: 12 credits in INDG, (lec 3) cr 6
+This course explores the significance of Indigenous languages in relation to the collective and individual identities of the people.
+The course considers the nature of the languages, various factors that have led to their erosion, and revitalization strategies.
+PREREQ: 12 credits in INDG. (lec 3) cr 6.

-INDG 3315 E - Economic Management and Aboriginal Self-Determination
+INDG 3315 E - Economic Management and Indigenous Self-Determination

-This course examines past and present ways that Aboriginal people have gained their livelihoods from their ancestral lands.
-Specific themes that are explored include taxation, the financing of Aboriginal governments an the development of economic activities and management structures that are consistent with Aboriginal beliefs and social practices.
-The quest for Aboriginal self-sufficiency and the need for an ecologically-sound regime of sustainable economic development are inter-related subjects that inform the ideological approach of this course. (lec 2, sem 1) cr.
+This course examines past and present ways that Indigenous people have gained their livelihoods from their ancestral lands.
+Specific themes include taxation, the financing of Indigenous governments and the development of economic activities and management structures that are consistent with Indigenous beliefs and social practices.
+The quest for Indigenous self-sufficiency and the need for an ecologically-sound regime of sustainable economic development are inter-related subjects that inform the ideological approach of this course.
+PREREQ: 18 university credits. (lec 2, sem 1) cr.
 6.